willfish/notes/README.md

 # Notes

-Preserve notes that I write each day in a standardised format.
+Keeps my notes in version control so that what I write each day is in a standardised format.

 ### Prerequisites